-The fear of high utility bills is something that most homeowners face when summer heat waves roll in.
+Does AC increase electricity bill?
+This is the question that most homeowners have when summer heatwaves roll in.
 Running your air conditioner unit could account for forty-three percent of your total energy bill.
 Often times people wonder if their air conditioner unit is raising the utility bill, and though it does cost money to run any electrical system in your home it doesn’t have to cost you an arm and a leg.
-Follow these tips to reduce your utility bill this summer:

 Block The Sun: